 One of the distinguishing features of integrated development planning is its focus on strategic areas of intervention and concern with interventions with a high impact using the limited resources available to the municipality.
 This focus is intended to achieve faster and appropriate delivery of services and create an enabling framework for social and economic development.
 It is however important to acknowledge that integrated development planning is not and cannot be a panacea for all problems facing the municipality and its people.
 Integrated development planning is predicated on the availability of sufficient information and is strategic in nature.
-A compilation of the municipality indicate a high level and wide spread of need.
+A compilation of the municipal data and an analysis of the current development situation within Mkhambathini Municipality indicate a high level and wide spread of need.
 Certainly Mkhambathini Municipality cannot address these issues alone and do not have the capacity, both human and financial, to launch a comprehensive attack on these issues.
 To this end, it requires support of the district municipality, provincial and national government, as well as various other service providers working within the municipality area.
 The key development issues are briefly outlined below.